robcarver17/pysystemtrade/docs/futures.md

 The script should be reasonably self explanatory in terms of data pipelines, but it's worth briefly reviewing what it does:

-1. Get the roll calendars from `csv_roll_data_path`, which we have spent so much time and energy creating.
+1. Get the roll calendars from `csv_roll_data_path` (which defaults to [this](/data/futures/roll_calendars_csv)), which we have spent so much time and energy creating.
-2.
+2. Get some closing prices for each individual future (we don't use OHLC data in the multiple and adjusted prices stage).
+3. Optionally but recommended: adjust the roll calendar so it aligns to the closing prices.
+This isn't strictly neccessary if you've used method 1 above, deriving the calendar from individual futures contract prices.
+But it is if you've used methods 2 or 3, and strongly advisable if you've done any manual hacking of the roll calendar files.
+4. Add a 'phantom' roll a week in the future.
+Otherwise the data won't be complete up the present day.
+This will fix itself the first time you run the live production code to update prices, but some people find it annoying.
+5. Create the multiple prices; basically stitching together contract data for different roll periods.
+6. Depending on flags, write the multiple prices data to`csv_multiple_data_path` (which defaults to [this](/data/futures/multiple_prices_csv)) and / or to Arctic.
+I like to write to both: Arctic for production, .csv as a backup and sometimes I prefer to use that for backtesting.

 <a name="back_adjusted_prices"></a>
 ## Creating and storing back adjusted prices

 Once we have multiple prices we can then create a backadjusted price series.
-The [relevant script](/sysinit/futures/adjustedprices_from_mongo_multiple_to_mongo.py) will read multiple prices from Arctic, do the backadjustment, and then write the prices to Arctic.
+The [relevant script](/sysinit/futures/adjustedprices_from_mongo_multiple_to_mongo.py) will read multiple prices from Arctic, do the backadjustment, and then write the prices to Arctic (and optionally to .csv if you want to use that for backup or simulation purposes).
 It's easy to modify this to read/write to/from different sources.

 ## Backadjusting 'on the fly'